Non-Archimedean Analogue of Chase's Lemma: Abstract

 \section{Abstract}

-We formulate and verify a non-Archimedean counterpart of Chase's lemma.
-Following the framework by K.\ Eda removing restriction of cardinality from analogy on direct product between countable cardinal and non-$\omega_1$-measurable cardinal, we extend the non-Archimedean counterpart of Chase's lemma to a non-Archimedean counterpart of the extension by K.\ Eda of the extension by M.\ Dugas and B.\ Zimmermann-Huisgen of Chase's lemma.
+We formulate and verify a non-Archimedean analogue of Chase's lemma.
+Following the framework by K.\ Eda removing restriction of cardinality from analogy on direct product between countability and non-$\omega_1$-measurability, we extend the non-Archimedean analogue of Chase's lemma to a non-Archimedean counterpart of the extension by K.\ Eda of the extension by M.\ Dugas and B.\ Zimmermann-Huisgen of Chase's lemma.